Storey: First elevation, Spain

 In Spain, the level above ground level (the mezzanine) is sometimes called entresuelo (entresòl in Catalan, etc., which literally means "interfloor"), and elevators may skip it.
-When the next level is different than the others, usually with higher ceiling and better decorations, then it is called principal (main floor).
+When the next level is different from the others, usually with higher ceiling and better decorations, then it is called principal (main floor).
 This is because before elevators the apartments in the floor that required less stairs to reach was the most expensive and usually also the most luxurious one.
 In those cases the "first floor" can therefore be two or three levels above ground level.

 First elevation, Italy

 In Italy, in the ancient palaces the first floor is called piano nobile ("noble floor"), since the noble owners of the palace lived there.